discretize/discretize-guides/guides/new-player-guide/index.md

 There are quite a few differences that set fractals apart from other PvE content in Guild Wars 2.
 Most prominently is the length of a single level: One level is usually completed in 5-10 minutes.
 The levels do not only contain bosses but also other encounters such as small puzzles or fighting mobs.
 Many levels can be sped up by thinking outside the box and using smart tricks.

 The fractal-specific potions influence the way builds are designed.
-Each of them grants 1.5 times of your <Attribute name="Agony Resistance"/> in a specific stat.
+Each of them grant 1.5 times of your <Attribute name="Agony Resistance"/> in a specific stat.
 This allows builds to be played a lot more offensive compared to elsewhere.
 Our [builds](/builds) are optimized for multiple amounts of <Attribute name="Agony Resistance"/> since you will acquire more than 162 <Attribute name="Agony Resistance"/> over the course of your fractal journey due to <Augmentation name="Mist Attunement 1"/> and higher augmentations.

 | Potion             | Stat                              | Gain on 162 <Attribute name="Agony Resistance"/>                                |
 | ------------------ | --------------------------------- | ------------------------------------------------------------------------------- |